-To putt well requires a certain understanding of the basic skills need for success.
+To putt well requires a certain understanding of the Putting Basics – these are the skills need for success.
 Then it is a case of application.

-You should follow a number of putting basics if you are after consistent results.
+You should work on a number of fundamental building-blocks if you are after consistent results.

 This is because there are certain degrees of freedom in the putting stroke, all of which have associated errors that can lead to inconsistency.